 The 'normal' time taken to reach orgasm for a man has no actual definition.
 It is up to individuals whether they are happy with how long things take.
 However, this is not always in your control.
 At some point, most people will 'come' too quickly, which is not a big problem.
 If you find it happening more than half the time, you may want to seek help and do something about it.

-If you are unhappy with your staying power, remember you are not alone, most guys want to last longer, and most guys won't admit they can't.
-Unfortunately, there is no cure-all for premature ejaculation in men, but there are plenty of things guys can do to up their stamina and keep going that little bit longer in bed!
+If you are unhappy with your staying power, remember you are not alone.
+Most men want to last longer, and most men won't admit they can't.
+Unfortunately, there is no cure-all for premature ejaculation in men.
+Thankfully, you can do plenty of things to increase stamina and keep going that little bit longer in bed!

 Stand in front of a mirror while naked and try and lift your testicles without touching them.
 The muscles you use for this are your pubococcygeal or PC muscles (aka pelvic floor).
 Or, when having a pee, try and stop and start the flow.
 Again, this is your PC muscles at work.

 By strengthening their PC muscles, most men can completely cure premature ejaculation.
 In one study, 40 guys with lifelong premature ejaculation issues undertook PC rehabilitation exercises, and the findings were pretty conclusive.
 All 40 men had a baseline intravaginal ejaculatory latency time of 1 minute.
 After this 12-week study, 82.5% regained control of their ejaculation times.

 PC rehabilitation is also proven to help men with Erectile dysfunction.
 A study examining if pelvic floor exercises can restore erectile function in men had remarkably encouraging results.
 A group of 55 men was given pelvic floor exercises by a physiotherapist, lifestyle advice (intervention group), or just lifestyle advice (control group).